boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 But you can also use the static `events` object of your component class.
 Normally rawblock binds all events to the component itself and gives you some options to help with event delegation.

 But due to the fact that the `scroll` event happens outside of your component event delegation does not help here.
 For this you can use the `@' event option.
+Every event option is prefixed with a `:`.

 ```js